ebisa99/GeneralNote/README.md

 3.  helpful article on JPA = https://www.baeldung.com/learn-jpa-hibernate
 4. STANDARD WAY OF INTEGRATING BACK-END WITH REACT APPLICATION creating react app:- npx create-react-app <appname>
+solving vurnerablity issues when running npm install command to install react project dependencies:- open package.json, add  "devDependencies": {
+    "react-scripts": ""
+  }, next to dependencies and move "react-scripts": "<version>" from dependencies to devDependencies, and then run "npm audit --production"
 5. STANDARD WAY OF DEVELOPING ABYSS APPLICATION WITH BACK-END AND FRONT-END INTEGRATED creating Abyss Project:- yarn create abyss-app my-new-app for any javascript(react/Abyss) application development understanding node and express which is Node web framework is very important